HamidrezaKhosravizadeh/YOLO/README.md

 In this repository, you will find:
 - A Python script for training and testing the model.
-- A `.h5` file for the trained model.
+- A `.pt` file for the trained model.
 - Instructions on how to use the model for detecting serum vials in images.

 ### Tools & Technologies Used